asugden/bebox/README.md

 ##PCB DESIGNS:
 PCBs can be ordered from OSH Park for low costs.
-As of now, they are untested so please wait ~3 weeks
+As of now, they are untested so please wait ~3 weeks.

+PCBs have been designed in Eagle and the design files are linked below.

-- bebox.brd  the main board, which takes power and connects directly to high-current behavior systems such as solenoids.
+- bebox_main.brd  the main board, which takes power and connects directly to high-current behavior systems such as solenoids.
 It passed on the power given to it (usually 12V 2A supply, but can be 6-13 V and > 1 A).
 It connects via headphone cables to the daughter boards and lick spout.
 The connection ports are interchangeable.
-- bebox.sch  the associated schematic
+- bebox_main.sch  the associated schematic
 - bebox_bnc.brd  a daughterboard that allows for connections with Matlab via a Nidaq BNC system.
 It includes the lick detection and 4 output solenoids
 - bebox_bnc.sch  the associated schematic
 - bebox_buttons.brd  a daughterboard that allows control of solenoids and reports licking.
 There are two lick detection LEDs, just in case, and four buttons to control solenoids.
 - bebox_buttons.sch  the associated schematic
+- bebox_encoder.brd  a board that holds the rotary encoder IR beam breakers adjacent to the running wheel.
+This board can be configured in one of three ways:
+	1. For connection to the BeBox system, one can solder on an Adafruit Metro Mini (an Arduino Uno clone that has been miniaturized) and the i2c headphone jack.
+This will allow BeBox to directly interact with the running encoder.
+	2. To connect to Neurolabware's Scanbox, one can solder on an Adafruit Metro Mini and no headphone jacks.
+This can be plugged directly into the Scanbox computer via USB and it will be indistinguishable from an Arduino Uno.
+	3. To use this with systems sensitive to electrical noise (electrophysiology), one can solder on the "ephys only" headphone jack, which transmits ground, power, and the output of the two beam breakers.
+This i2c cable can pass outside of a faraday cage to an external Arduino.